 Delicious and nutritious Garlic Butter Steak Bites with Lemon Zucchini Noodles take only minutes to cook.
 Juicy pieces of seared steak with an easy lemon garlic butter sauce, on a bed of zucchini noodles with so much flavor.
 Another easy, one skillet dinner ready in 30 minutes coming right up!

 We have numerous steak recipes on our site, and we are always claiming new favorites.
-This recipe’s perfect for busy weeknights.
-It’s now another one of our favorites, as of lately!
-It’s light and fresh, totally gluten free and keto friendly, and just full of flavor.
+This Garlic Butter Steak Bites recipe is perfect for busy weeknights.
+It's now another one of our favorites, as of lately!
+It's light and fresh, totally gluten free and keto friendly, and just full of flavor.

 Also yes, you can totally cook alkaline foods like zucchini in a well seasoned cast iron skillet.
 Want to learn more about caring for your cast iron?
 Check out this complete guide to caring for your cast iron (with a video) here!

 Feel free to skip to the recipe card if you're ready to dive in, where you will find detailed nutrition information as well.
 If you have questions, be sure to read through the post in it's entirety as we try to cover common questions.

 We often stock up on our favorite cuts of steak, as well as many of the other ingredients and pantry staples at Costco to get great prices, making this meal very cost effective!
 Check out our low carb and keto Costco grocery list, with over 97 items!